karenlo08/Face-Detector-Smart-Lock/README.md

 ## Terminology
 * Raspberry Pi — It's a small, affordable computer popular with educators and robot enthusiasts 🤖
 * Raspbian — the Raspberry Pi Foundation’s official operating system.
 Raspbian is derived from Debian Linux.
-* NOOBS - (New Out Of the Box Software) is a GUI operation system installation manager.
+* NOOBS - (New Out Of the Box Software) is a GUI operating system installation manager.
 It comes with Raspbian.
 * OpenCV - (Open Source Computer Vision) Library to make real-time image/video processing functions like rotation, resizing and drawing frames much easier.
 * Dlib face_recognition - Well documented library with face recognition algorithms, it allows the user to easily implement face detection, face recognition and even real-time face tracking from the command line.